-This is the story of three friends, Chan, Nary and Nak.
+Story: This is the story of three friends, Chan, Nary and Nak.
 They all live in the same village and study in the same class.
-One day, just like every day, Nary and Nak cycled to Chan's house on the way to school to pick her up as she doesn't have a bicycle of her own.
+One day, just like every day, Nak cycled to Chan's house on the way to school and waved.